tarantool/tarantool/doc/sphinx/book/box/box_tuple.rst

-        number of the first field in ``t`` which matches 'a' is returned, then the numbers of all the fields in ``t`` which match 'a' are returned, then the numbers of all the fields in t which match 'a' and are at or fter the second field are returned.
+        number of the first field in ``t`` which matches 'a' is returned, then the numbers of all the fields in ``t`` which match 'a' are returned, then the numbers of all the fields in t which match 'a' and are at or after the second field are returned.

         .. code-block:: lua